Remmeauth/remme-core/README.rst

 .. image:: https://habrastorage.org/webt/v9/dt/ni/v9dtni9i-hrx3bvfy69xchqabvo.png

 4. Open the terminal, using this guide for `Ubuntu <https://askubuntu.com/a/183777>`_ or this for `MacOS <https://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line>`_.
-5. Then connect to the server by IP-address and type ``yes`` to verify you want to continue the connection.
+5. Then connect to the server by IP-address from the mail (change in examples below) and type ``yes`` to verify you want to continue the connection.

 .. code-block:: console